kvasdopil/ui-gen/README.md

   - Previous LLM-generated HTML outputs
   - New modification requests
 - Uses Google Gemini 2.5 Flash model (fast and cost-effective)
+- Supports up to 5 conversation steps (`maxSteps: 5`) for multi-turn interactions and tool calls
+- Provides `findUnsplashImage` tool that allows the AI to:
+  - Search Unsplash for images matching a query string
+  - Return medium-resolution image URLs (`urls.regular`) for use in generated HTML
+  - Automatically log all tool calls with input parameters and results
+- Validates required environment variables (GOOGLE_GENERATIVE_AI_API_KEY and UNSPLASH_ACCESS_KEY)
 - Cleans up markdown code blocks from AI responses
 - Returns clean HTML ready for iframe rendering
 - Generated HTML includes title metadata as a comment (`<!-- Title: ... -->`) at the beginning